Diary of a Bachelor

 Diary of a Bachelor is a 1964 American comedy film directed by Sandy Howard and starring William Traylor, Joe Silver and Dagne Crane.

-Synopsis
+Plot

 Joanne, a young bride-to-be, has found the diary of her intended, Skip O'Hara, a man notorious for being a playboy.
 Sure that she'll read about his various exploits, she flips through the diary but is shocked to find that he is not exactly the type of person whom everyone believes him to be.
 She discovers that he has been having affairs with numerous young women and leaves Skip.

 An airline hostess whose name appears often in the diary, Nancy Feather, arrives at Skip's apartment.
 Joanne decides to return to Skip and apologize, but when she finds Nancy with him, she leaves for good.

 A year later, Skip and Nancy are married and Skip has settled down, but Nancy continues to see old boyfriends.